-Telling the story of a project helping former sex workers In Bangladesh develop job skills and meaningful employment presented numerous challenges, not the least was never showing the participants face in any of the photographs.
+Reporting on a project helping former sex workers in Bangladesh develop job skills and meaningful employment presented numerous challenges, not the least was never revealing a participant’s face in any of the photographs.

-A close up portrait of a teenager in Northern Uganda seemed a way to communicate the personal cost to children, who had been violently co-opted into the Lord’s Assistance Army, even when they are returned to their home communities.
+A close up portrait of a teenager in Northern Uganda seemed a way to communicate the ongoing personal cost for children — who had been violently co-opted into the Lord’s Assistance Army — when they are returned to their home communities.

 While A Common Place usually has a person on the cover, it was rare for me to go with a smiling face . . . story told, happy ending . . . no need to open the magazine.
 But when the cover story is about the effects of AIDs, particularly on the wives of migrant workers, who contract it from wayward partners, and shows how access to medical help and moral support can transform lives, a smiling face seemed the best introduction.